awslabs/aws-cloudformation-controller-for-flux/docs/install.md

 * [Network security using Kubernetes network policies](https://aws.github.io/aws-eks-best-practices/security/docs/network/#network-policy)
 * [Network security using AWS VPC Security Groups](https://aws.github.io/aws-eks-best-practices/security/docs/network/#security-groups)

+We recommend enabling mTLS encryption and authentication for communication between Flux components, for example between the CloudFormation controller and the Flux source controller.
+A service mesh can be used to enable mTLS, such as [AWS App Mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/mutual-tls.html), and Flux may support mTLS natively in the future ([see discussion here](https://github.com/fluxcd/flux2/pull/3368)).

 ### Kubernetes user permissions

 We recommend that users with access to your Kubernetes cluster have the least privileged permissions needed for interacting